 - Whitepapers and e-books

 How to start?
 For example, use the summer holiday season to create a market report about a subject or trend your product is linked to directly or even indirectly.
 Get help from professional research & consultancy company if it’s necessary.

-Example: Volvo Trucks produce ‘how-to’ videos which answer common trucking questions.
+Volvo produced ‘how-to’ videos which answer common trucking questions.
 For example, how to improve truck fuel efficiency.

 Introduce a brand hero

 Michelin Man, Mr. Clean, Nesquik Bunny, Chester Cheetah – these are just a few examples of globally recognized brand heroes.

 As you can see above, a brand hero may be a person, an animated character, or even a general idea, for instance, financial independence.
 The hero, of course, represents the brand or the product itself – all the strengths, unique selling points, and superiority over the competition.